Horses in the Mines: Production

 The album was produced by bandmember Danny Barnes.
 It was recorded on an 8-track in an Austin woodshed, in the fall of 1993.
 It was mastered at Abbey Road Studios.
 The packaging is reminiscent of an old Folkways Records album.
 Horses in the Mines emphasizes the band's original material, with most of the songs written and sung by Barnes; Barnes was influenced by old gospel songs and conversations with elderly acquaintances.
 Steve James appears on Horses in the Mines.
 "New Bad Liver Singer" contains vocals by Barnes's dog.

 Critical reception

 Trouser Press called the album "more reflective, less rollicking than its predecessor," and praised the "depth and sincerity."
-The Austin American-Statesman determined that "where the band's blitzkrieg interplay once left no space unfilled, the title track is brooding, halting, conveying as much sense of dread in the intervals between the notes as it does in the lyrics," and deemed the album "music that is sui generis—not bluegrass, not old-timey, but primarily punk in the sense that punk once meant freedom to do anything."
+The Austin American-Statesman determined that, "where the band's blitzkrieg interplay once left no space unfilled, the title track is brooding, halting, conveying as much sense of dread in the intervals between the notes as it does in the lyrics," and deemed the album "music that is sui generis—not bluegrass, not old-timey, but primarily punk in the sense that punk once meant freedom to do anything."

 Rolling Stone stated that Bad Livers' "take on America's musical heritage is both obsessively pure and free-form."
 The St. Paul Pioneer Press labeled Horses in the Mines "authentic, old-timey porch music fueled by banjos, fiddles, empty whiskey bottles, [and] barking dogs."

-AllMusic noted that "while it has a largely traditional sound, its production and experimental tendencies are likely to further alienate any potential traditional bluegrass fans they may have courted."
 The Boston Herald listed the album among the best "unknown" albums of 1994.

+AllMusic noted that, "while it has a largely traditional sound, its production and experimental tendencies are likely to further alienate any potential traditional bluegrass fans they may have courted."